Truncated expansion of $\zeta_{p^n}$ in the $p$-adic Mal'cev-Neumann field: Introduction

 In other words, $\zeta_{p^2}=\Lambda_{p-1}+\zetax p^{\frac{1}{p-1}}\sigma_2+O\left(p^{\frac{1}{p-1}}\right)$. \end{theorem} \begin{remark} Theoretically, the transfinite Newton algorithm is an ``effective" method to get the canonical expansion of an algebraic number in $\bbL_p$, but the computation is relatively heavy even for finite steps.
 The notion of $r$-truncated canonical expansion also encodes the information about how many steps one needs to get the $r$-truncated canonical expansion using the transfinite Newton algorithm.
 In fact, it reduces to count the cardinality of the $r$-truncated support (i.e. the cardinality of the set $\{x\in \bbQ: \alpha_x\neq 0, x< r\}$).

 On the other hand, in practice, it is not obvious that one can get the first $\aleph_0$-terms of the canonical expansion of an algebraic number.
-For the first $\aleph_0$-terms of the canonical expansion of $\zeta_{p^n}$, we did try the first few terms, make a conjecture on the general formula, then prove it inductively.
-For a given truncated position $r\in \bbQ$, in general we don't know if it can be acheived in finite steps or a finite $\aleph_0$ steps via the transfinite Newton algorithm, thus it is difficult to give the explicit $r$-truncated expansion of an algebraic number in $\bbL_p$. \end{remark}
+For the first $\aleph_0$-terms of the canonical expansion of $\zeta_{p^n}$, we did try the first few terms, make a conjecture on the general formula, then prove it inductively. \end{remark}

 We introduce a variant of transfinite Newton algorithm (cf. \Cref{transfinite}), which allows us to establish the $\left(\frac{1}{p-1}+\frac{1}{p(p-1)}\right)$-truncated canonical expansion of $\zeta_{p^2}$ and the $\frac{2}{p-1}$-truncated expansion of $\zeta_{p^2}$.